You’ve tried Hugo and you’re ready to push it online?

 You can:

-- get some informations about the building process here: Framagit → CI/CD → Pipelines
+• get some informations about the building process in Framagit → CI/CD → Pipelines

-Moreover, if this version differs from the one you use locally and something gets buggy only on the online version, have a look to the release notes of Hugo and check if something critical changed between the version on Framagit and the one you use locally.
+• if it’s working offline but get buggy when published, check if your local version differs from the one on Frama.io.
+Then have a look to the release notes of Hugo and check if something critical changed between the version on Framagit and the one you use locally.

 References